Nannarrup: Phylogeny and taxonomy

 In 2003, a cladistic analysis of the family Mecistocephalidae using morphological features placed the genus Nannarrup in the subfamily Arrupinae, along with the genera Arrup, Agnostrup, and Partygarrupius.
 Further cladistic analysis of the subfamily Arrupinae based on external morphology placed the genus Nannarrup in a clade with Arrup as a closely related sister group.
 This analysis also placed this clade inside another clade with Agnostrup as a sister group in the same branch of a phylogenetic tree.

 In 2024, however, a phylogenetic analysis based on molecular data placed Nannarrup in a clade with Agnostrup as a closely related sister group.
 This analysis placed Arrup by itself on the most basal branch in a phylogenetic tree of the family Mecistocephilidae.
-This study found so little genetic distance between Nannarrup and Agnostrup that some authors suggest that the morphological differences between these two genera are too minor to justify their separation into distinct genera.
+This study found so little genetic distance between Nannarrup and Agnostrup that the authors suggest that the morphological differences between these two genera are too minor to justify their separation into distinct genera.
 These authors propose moving the three species of Nannarrup into the genus Agnostrup.
 Nevertheless, other references list Nannarrup as a valid genus.